 Contact Our Milwaukee Criminal Defense Attorneys Now for Help

 The team at Hart Powell, S.C. has extensive experience helping our clients resolve bench warrants and is ready to help with your situation.
-While we can’t guarantee that you’ll avoid jail time, we are prepared to do everything we can to seek the best outcome given the circumstances.
-Call us today or complete our contact form for a confidential consultation with a Milwaukee criminal defense lawyer.
+While we can’t guarantee that you’ll avoid jail time, our law firm is prepared to do everything to be the best legal representation you deserve.
+Call us today or complete our contact form for a confidential free consultation with a Milwaukee criminal defense lawyer.
+If you have any questions regarding your case, you can ask us.